yichii/yichii/README.md

 # yichii

-- currently working on a Tank-themed CLI RPG
+- currently working on a console-based Army Builder

 - getting back the joy of programming by re-learning Java